-Condition: As cited in our prior audit reports, the relief association officials failed to maintain a complete and accurate roster of equipment owned by the relief association.
-Even though a roster of equipment was provided during the current audit engagement, it was not cumulative.
-Also, the equipment roster lacked dates of purchase, unit costs, and names of suppliers.
-In addition, there was no indication that a physical inventory of equipment was conducted on an annual basis, nor whether such inventory accounted for all of the relief association's owned equipment.
+Condition: As cited in our two previous audit reports, the relief association officials failed to maintain a complete and accurate roster of equipment owned by the relief association.
+Even though a roster of relief association equipment was provided, this roster was not cumulative.
+Also, the equipment roster lacked names of suppliers, dates of purchase, unit costs, serial numbers, and locations of items.
+In addition, there was no indication that a physical inventory of equipment was conducted on an annual basis, nor whether such inventory accounted for all of the relief association's equipment.

-Criteria: The relief association should establish adequate internal control procedures to ensure the maintenance of a cumulative equipment roster of all items purchased by the relief association in order to provide an effective accounting control over the relief association's equipment.
+Criteria: Prudent business practice dictates that relief associations should establish adequate internal control procedures to ensure the maintenance of a cumulative equipment roster of all items purchased by the relief association in order to provide an effective accounting control over the relief association's equipment.
 A cumulative equipment roster of all relief association equipment should include the following:

 - Types of equipment purchased;

 - Dates of purchase;

 - Unit costs:

 - Names of suppliers;

 - Serial numbers, if applicable;

-- Current locations of items;
+- Current locations of items:

 - Final dispositions of sold or damaged equipment; and

-- Evidence of the results of an annual physical inventory.
+- Evidence of the performance and results of an annual physical inventory.

-Cause: Even though notified of this condition during our prior five audits, relief association officials, again, neglected to establish adequate internal control procedures over equipment assets requiring the maintenance of a cumulative equipment roster and the performance of an annual physical inventory of equipment.
+Cause: Even though notified of this condition during our prior audit, relief association officials, again, neglected to establish adequate internal control procedures over equipment requiring the maintenance of a cumulative equipment roster and the performance of an annual physical inventory of equipment.